losrobbos/vercel-fullstack-deploy-guide/README.md

 ### Preparing the automatic build of React

-We need to tell vercel to build react on the server AFTER every deploy.
+We need to configure a build of react on every deploy.

-Vercel will only look for a "build" script in the package.json of your MAIN folder (so the package.json of your express app!).
-It will not look for it in the client folder.
+We can either do the build locally and then deploy.
+Or we deploy and let Vercel do the build.

+Configuring a "post build" (= the build on vercel site, so "post" (=after) deploy) with Vercel is actually not straight forward together with hosting React within node.

+So it is advisable to do the build locally before deploy, to keep configuration clear.

 So we just create a build script in the top level package.json and will here just call the build script of react in the client folder:
 ```